 These studies are generally based on observations performed on the UK supported telescopes in the Canary Islands (ING) and Chile ( ESO), although for the past few years I’ve also been looking at the data coming from Pan-STARRS and ATLAS.
 For an idea of what these telescopes look like, here’s a picture of me standing nervously under the ESO Very Large Telescope.

 My “official” University stats page is here, but in between research, teaching and admin I’ve found time to be a member of the teams allocating time on the Hubble Space Telescope, Very Large Telescope and Isaac Newton Group; a member of ESA advisory panels, and a member of Council of the Royal Astronomical Society (among other things).
 I currently work with lots of great people on the following projects:

-- ATLAS – Helping spot new objects, and working on hundreds of thousands of known ones.
+- ATLAS – Helping discover very Near-Earth Asteroids, and working on hundreds of thousands of known ones.